HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 #JavaScript SDK

+##Prerequisites
+To use the SDK you'll need to download it from here (_**PLACE HOLDER FOR DOWNLOAD URL**_) and at least [jQuery version 1.7](www.jquery.com).

 #INTRODUCTION

-To use the SDK you'll need to download it from here (_**PLACE HOLDER FOR DOWNLOAD URL**_) and at least jQuery version 1.7.
-Once downloaded you can add the script to your project and then create a new **_Syndication_** object from the Syndication constructor.
+Once downloaded you can add the script to your project
 **Example:**

+	<script type="text/javascript" src="src/syndication-sdk.js"></script>

+and then create a new **_Syndication_** object from the Syndication constructor.

+**Example:**

 	var so = new Syndication();

 This will instantiate the Syndication object for use in your project and give you access to the various methods for obtaining content.
+You can also pass in a url to change where you pull your API calls from.

+**Example**

+	var so = new Syndication('ENTER URL HERE');

+##Testing

+Included is a testing suite using the [Jasmine](http://jasmine.github.io) JavaSCript framework.
+It runs tests on available methods within the Syndication SDK using the SpecRunner.html file.

 ***